What is On-Page SEO?

 The key to effective keyword research is understanding what your customers are searching for.
 You need to know the actual search terms that your target audience uses to find your products and services.

-Once you find the keyword, you’ll develop content and perform on-page optimization around that keyword as part of the SEO process.
+Once you find the keyword, you’ll engage in content creation and perform on-page optimization around that keyword as part of the search engine optimization process.
 Each page that you’re trying to rank should be optimized around a single keyword.

 To do keyword research, there are many seo tools you can utilize – like ahrefs, SEMRush and Mangools KWFinder (shown below).